joshblack/notes-old/README.md

 # Notes

-A collection of notes used for understanding and teaching concepts.
+A collection of notes and resources used for understanding and teaching concepts.